Trisha1212/TestProcess/README.md

 # Test Stratergy
 Test Statergy

 - I sincerely appreciate the help of **Anna Royzman** for pairing and explaning me business outcome throughout building the stratergy.
-She is awesome person understanding your emotions and giving right suggestion that works.
+She is awesome person who paired me with and understand your emotions and giving right suggestion that works.

 <img src="Test.png" width="900" />